Skip to content

 Profit Target Concepts (Illustrative Examples): 1.
 T1: Next key level (educational examples often show 30-50% partial positions) 2.
 T2: Major key level (runner position examples) 3.
 Trailing: Volume Oracle includes a trailing stop feature

-Potential Exit Signal Examples: - Opposite event indication (educational example: monitoring for reversal signals) - Volume Oracle opposite signal - Predefined stop level (These are examples only - not trading advice)
+Cycle Monitoring Examples: - Opposite event indication (educational example: monitoring for reversal events) - Volume Oracle opposite event - Key structural levels (These are examples only - not trading advice)

 ⚠️ Commonly Observed Mistakes